pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 {{% /notice %}}

-Pachyderm's repositories are divided into two categories:
+MLDM's repositories are divided into two categories:

 1. **User repositories**